-☐ 2) While keeping the back edge of the cowl flush with the marks, align the front of the cowl with the crankshaft of the engine.
+□ 2) While keeping the back edge of the cowl flush with the marks, align the front of the cowl with the crankshaft of the engine.
 The front of the cowl should be positioned so the crankshaft is in nearly the middle of the cowl opening.
 Use the spinner backplate as a guide.
 Hold the cowl firmly in place using pieces of masking tape.

-☐ 3) Install the muffler and muffler extension onto the engine and make the cutout in the cowl for muffler clearance.
+□ 3) Install the muffler and muffler extension onto the engine and make the cutout in the cowl for muffler clearance.
 Connect the fuel and pressure lines to the carburetor, muffler and fuel filler valve.
-Secure the cowl to fuse-lage using the 3x10mm screws to tighten the screws.
+Secure the cowl to fuselage using the M3x10mm screws.